See More Projects

 0%of coaches reported engaging students who are not traditionally physically active

 0%of students reported that they will keep running once their club is finished for the year

 Ever Active Schools being a leader in Comprehensive School Health in Alberta enables the AMA YRC to connect with school communities that we are already working with; conversely, the AMA YRC helps to build a relationship with school communities that we can then incorporate into other EAS work.
 The AMA is a great partner for this work as they want physicians, medical students and other medical professionals to be working towards health promotion and supporting physical activity.

 In the 2017-18 school year, the AMA YRC received additional funding from Jumpstart Charities to pilot a club for girls: GO!
 Run (girls only!).
 This pilot has become a permanent piece of the AMA YRC, growing from 18 to 45 GO!
 Run clubs province-wide.

 The AMA YRC aims to support as many Alberta students in being physically active as possible.
 The goal is to continue to grow the amount of schools being supported each year by the program.
-We have seen growth each school year, with our first year starting at 233 schools and 11,000 students, to more than 500 schools and 25,000 students in our sixth year.
+We have seen growth each school year, with our first year starting at 233 schools and 11,000 students, to 500 schools and 25,000 students over the last few years.
 We have seen more and more schools hosting their own fun run events and continue to see great results in the positive impact that the run clubs have on school communities.
 Our schools see the AMA YRC as easy to implement and a great support to help them get their students active.
 It has helped students to build relationships, and teachers have reported better behaviours after run club practice.